11351 Leucus: Orbit and classification

 It orbits the Sun at a distance of 5.0–5.6 AU once every 12 years and 2 months (4,440 days; semi-major axis of 5.29 AU).
 Its orbit has an eccentricity of 0.06 and an inclination of 12° with respect to the ecliptic.
 The body's observation arc begins with a precovery taken at the Siding Spring Observatory in July 1982, more than 15 years prior to its official discovery observation at Xinglong.

+Exploration

 Lucy mission target

-Leucus is planned to be visited by the Lucy spacecraft which will launch in 2021.
+Leucus is planned to be visited by the Lucy spacecraft, which launched in 2021.
 The flyby is scheduled for 18 April 2028, and will approach the asteroid to a distance of 1000 km at a relative velocity of 5.9 km/s.

 Physical characteristics

 Leucus is a D-type asteroid, which is the dominant spectral type among the Jupiter trojans, with the remainder being mostly carbonaceous C-type and primitive P-type asteroids.